 A hybrid, in general, refers to any of mixed origin or composition, or the combination of two or more different things.
 In molecular biology, a hybrid is the complex formed when two complementary strands of nucleic acids join.

-In reproductive biology, a hybrid is the offspring produced from a cross between patents of different species or sub-species.
-Example of an animal hybrid is a mule.
+In reproductive biology, a hybrid is an offspring produced from a cross between parents of different species or sub-species.
+An example of an animal hybrid is a mule.
 The animal is produced by a cross between a horse and a donkey.
 Liger, the offspring of a tiger and a lion, is another animal hybrid.
 In plants, hybridization is relatively common and several plant hybrids are produced through natural means or by assisted breeding.
 In agriculture, hybridization is one of the means through which crop varieties with preferred traits (e.g. improved resilience against certain diseases) are produced.

 Different types of hybrids:

-- Single cross hybrid – first generation of offspring resulting from a cross between pure bred parents
+- Single cross hybrid – the first generation of offspring resulting from a cross between purebred parents

 - Double cross hybrid – offspring resulting from a cross between two hybrids of single cross